 Paper is chiefly used for writing.
 The raw material used in the manufacture of paper is wood, grass, bamboo and rags.
 There are several processes by which the raw material is converted into pulp.
 Most commonly the raw material is cut into pieces and then immersed in water to convert it into pulp.
 The pulp is then mixed with lime for whitening it.
 This pulp and lime mixture is boiled at high pressure.
 The pulp is next passed through wire meshes.
 The paper sheets are removed from the mesh while it is still wet.
 These wet sheets are passed over heated rollers to remove the water and the paper is dried so as to make thin sheets of paper.

+A 1.
+Transfer the information about the Water-cycle given in the flow chart into a paragraph:

+Ans.

+Water-Cycle

+It is common knowledge that the sunrays absorb water from the surface of the Earth — namely seas, streams, rivers and other such water bodies.
+This gets converted into water vapour and thus rises.
+As it goes higher, it becomes cooler and begins to move.
+Various particles ofvapour collect together and condense to form clouds which when become too heavy are difficult to sustain.
+The condensed vapour in these clouds then comes down in the form of rains and fills the various water bodies from where once again it evaporates with the heat of the Sun and thus, the cycle of water is maintained.

+Ans.
+THE JOURNEY OF MANUSCRIPT

+From the given flow chart, it is very evident that the information pertains to the journey of a manuscript from its initial stage to the final printing of a book or a magazine.

+Manuscripts are collected from both students and teachers.
+They are thoroughly screened and edited, where necessary additions, alterations and omissions are made to the copy.
+A rough draft is then prepared after which the manuscript is sent to the printer along with a dummy.
+Then comes the stage of proof correction.
+After the corrections are made and the manuscript is proofread, it is sent for final printing.

 Information Transfer: Verbal to Non-Verbal: